houyuting/Apache-Flink-Docs-ZH-translation/docs/quickstart/scala_api_quickstart.md

 #### IntelliJ

-We recommend using [IntelliJ](https://www.jetbrains.com/idea/) for your Flink job development.
+我们建议使用 [IntelliJ](https://www.jetbrains.com/idea/) for your Flink job development.
 In order to get started, you have to import your newly created project into IntelliJ.
 You can do this via `File -> New -> Project from Existing Sources...` and then choosing your project's directory.
 IntelliJ will then automatically detect the `build.sbt` file and set everything up.